Electravirus/MV3D/README.md

 Sets the camera properties, where <n> is the new value and <t> is the time to interpolate to the new value.
-Prefix <n> with + or - to modify the current value instead of setting a new value.
+Prefix <n> with + to modify the current value instead of setting a new value.

 ---